 Before everything else, you need to list down the core processes happening at your restaurant.
 These core processes may vary according to the type of restaurant you want to take into consideration.
 Once you explicitly define the processes that determine your restaurant, you need to map them into the manual.

 The processes that define your particular restaurant could be something like how a specific signature dish is made.
 A restaurant can not go without the maintenance of proper hygiene and regular cleaning.
 This operation is as essential as the signature dish.
 Likewise, you need to figure out the rest of the core processes and put them in one place in a manual.

 Once the operation manual is set, you need to put in detail how each of these operations is to be done.
 In other words, you need to keep a note of the steps that you need to follow to complete the task.
 This will ensure that no action is missed, and the outcome is not compromised in any way.

 Mapping how a particular restaurant is marketed through contacting customers is also crucial for your manual.
 You must be able to identify your potential buyers, which is where your products and services would hold off.
 This one core process needs to be noted down in steps to ensure that all the little steps are fulfilled.

-c) Create Checklists And Forms For Audit
+3.3.
+Create Checklists And Forms For Audit

-For example, if we take presenting a particular dish as one of the core operations of your place.
+If we take presenting a particular dish as one of the core operations of your place.
 It must be presented the same way it was done before.
 The taste, quality, and freshness all need to be in alignment with the earlier ones.
 This is achieved by making sure that each step is written in as much detail as possible.

-d) Create A Full SOP Manual
+3.4.
+Create A Full SOP Manual

 The SOP manual is a systemized way of noting down all the procedures and operations.
 There is a standard way of doing that, but different restaurants pick up different ways to write their own.
-You can start with how the staff is supposed to behave and attend the customers.
+You can start with how the staff is supposed to behave and attend to the customers.